-- The PicoSure is the shortest pulse duration in the tattoo removal industry.
+- The PicoSure is the shortest pulse duration in the laser tattoo removal industry.

 - Patients can expect high clearance of their tattoo in the fewest number of treatments and with the lowest incidence of side effects.

-- Tattoo removal centres that do not have the Picosecond family of lasers will have you coming in for 10-18 treatment sessions.
+- Laser tattoo removal centres that do not have the Picosecond family of lasers will have you coming in for 10-18 treatment sessions.

 - With Dr. Mulholland’s array of picosecond and nanosecond laser devices, most patients only need 4-6 treatments to see 80-90% permanent tattoo reduction.

 - Most laser tattoo removal centres will treat you with phototermal “heating” effects if they do not have the proper wavelengths or picosecond pulse durations.

 - Photothermal heating effects the natural melanin in your skin and the pigment where the tattoo was.
 This usually results in very noticeable hypopigmentation (loss of skin colour) and ghosting.

 - SpaMedica Toronto ensures the lowest possible risk of hypopigmentation by using a wide range of picosecond pulse duration and nanosecond lasers.

 - Laser tattoo removal patients who choose SpaMedica Toronto usually achieve 90% or more permanent reduction.

 - Difficult-to-treat tattoo colours like blue, yellow, purple, orange and red can be treated effectively with the picosecond wavelength.